MrAwesome/ruwi/README.md

 ---

 <b id="f1">1</b> In truth, it's hard to imagine any "find, select, and connect to an unknown wireless network" workflow being faster than what Ruwi does.
-If you know of something, contact your dear author immediately..[↩](#a1)
+If you know of something, contact your dear author immediately. [↩](#a1)

 <b id="f2">2</b> With the caveat that `nmcli` doesn't play nicely with other scan types.
 This is handled in code, and a descriptive error message will guide you if you forget. [↩](#a2)